 This fantastic guide to editing an essay will introduce you to the following:

-Critical strategies for essay editing that have been proven to work every single time.
+- How essay editing strategies work every single time.

-A whole ton of free printables, checklists, and templates that will make editing an essay a walk in the park.
+- A ton of free printables, checklists, and templates will make editing an essay a walk in the park.